-The comprehensibility of the algorithm's results is also another very important factor.
-Some algorithms can produce more comprehensible results.
+Comprehensibility of algorithm's results is as crucial as algorithm's ease of use.
+Some algorithms can produce more easy to interpret and understand results than others.
 Depending on the business, an algorithm result must be explained.
-For example, if-else rules are often considered more understandable than a neural network.
-Neural networks are generally viewed as powerful algorithms especially for classification tasks, but the interpretation of the results of the mathematical model that is used behind the scenes is difficult to comprehend than the other types of models [22, 50, 53].
-In this case, the business context is the first decider in the choice of the algorithm.
-A business organization like a bank might disagree to use such an algorithm and could prefer decision trees over neural networks, despite the higher accuracy of neural networks.
-This is because decision trees result in a rule set that can be revisited and easily interpreted by decision makers in the business, but for neural networks, there are no universally accepted guidelines for its use or its complexity.
+For example, if-then-else rules are often considered more understandable than a neural net.
+Neural nets are generally viewed as powerful black box algorithms especially for classification tasks, but the interpretation of the results of the mathematical model that is used behind the scenes is difficult to comprehend than the other types of models [22, 50, 53].
+In this case, the business context is the first decider in the selection of the algorithm.
+A business domain like banking sector might resist using black box algorithms and prefer algorithm with comprehensive results as decision trees, despite the higher accuracy of neural nets.
+This is mainly due to the ability of decision tree algorithm to generate a ruleset, in the form of if-then-else.
+These rules can then be revisited by the business experts and stakeholders due to the ease of interpretation of the results.
+For neural nets, there are no universally accepted guidelines for its use or its complexity.
 [17, 45].